-Kókkini Porta Rossa is the first house you see when you enter the Old Town from the Gate of St. John.
+Kókkini Porta Rossa is the first building one sees when entering the Medieval Town from St. John’s Gate.

-Locals call this gate the “Red Gate”, in memory of those who lost their lives defending it.
+This Gate is known to the locals as “Kókkini Porta” (Greek for “Red Door“), in memory of those who lost their lives defending it from the Ottomans.

-When the Knights handed Rhodes over to the Turks in 1522, Turkish and (much later) Greek and Jewish families began sharing the big house.
+When the Knights surrendered Rhodes to the Turks at the end of 1522, Greek, Turkish, and Jewish families began sharing the big house.

-Their different origins, contrasting religions and bitter memories didn't stop them from living in harmony under the same roof and raising their children together.
+Their bitter memories and contrasting religions didn't stop them from living in harmony under the same roof and raising their children together.

 The house will always be theirs.
 We just gave it a new life and look after it, making sure it remains a place of serenity and warmth.

-Our intention has been to make a small hotel for just a few, select guests and give them as much attention as they wish to have.
+Our intention has been to make a small hotel for just a few, select guests, who will have as much attention as they wish to have.

-Luxury has been balanced with simplicity and modern design matched with old collectable items.
+Luxury is balanced with simplicity and modern design matched with old, collectable items.

-Our intention now is that our guests find at Kokkini Porta Rossa a second home and that they see Rhodes in a way they would otherwise miss.
+We will do our best for you to find a second home in Kókkini Porta Rossa and help you see Rhodes in a way you would otherwise miss.